Serpenseth/TigerWallet/README.md

 5. TigerWallet runs on Windows, Linux, and Mac

+*Features that are currently missing*
+TigerWallet is currently missing the following features:
+1. Currently, it only supports Ethereum mainnet (changing in next update)
+2. No NFT support
+3. No ENS support (chaing in next update)
+4. No dApps and WalletConnect support

 TigerWallet also comes in a prebuilt package for both Windows and Linux.

 The Windows prebuilt package does not does not require you to install anything.
 Simple double click the .exe and it launches.